swiftxp-hub/spt-show-me-the-money/README.md

 - The color coding feature is relatively new.
 Please let me know in the comments, if you are satisfied with this feature.
 - The currency conversion feature is relatively new.
 Please let me know in the comments, if you are satisfied with this feature.
 - The toggle-mode for flea tax(es) is relatively new.
 Please let me know in the comments, if you are satisfied with this feature.
 - I have tried to support multiple languages, but if you notice any problems, please let me know in the comments.
+Disabling the color coding feature may help in the meantime.

 ## Known compatibility